 - Priority Mail Express

-So if you use any of these services when shipping your products, be on the lookout for the fees described below.
+So, if you use any of these services when shipping your products, look for the fees described below.

 The “Non-Standard Package Fees”

 These fees are based on the size of the package you are sending.
-Not the internal measurements of the product or items in the package, but the amount of space the whole thing will take up in a mail truck.
-They base these fees off of two measurements: the length, and the cubic volume.
+Not the internal measurements of the product or items in the package but the amount of space the whole thing will take up in a mail truck.
+They base these fees on two measurements: the length and the cubic volume.